kathukyabrian/tiara/README.md

 | read-timeout                   | Time in seconds after which if a response has not come from the gateway, the calling application drops |

 ### Usage
 - You are ready to use the library.
+It is a plug-and-play library.

 #### Send Single SMS
 - on your caller logic use the __sendSingle()__ method to send single SMS.
+- This method will use the available configs.

 ```java
 import io.github.kathukyabrian.core.Tiara;